zaurelzo/Projet-Tutor--Cubsat-Insa-Toulouse/README.md

 # Projet-Tutore-Cubsat-Insa-Toulouse
-An test platform using a raspberry pi
+Prototype of a test platform using a raspberry pi.

 Authors:
  * Abdillah Ahamada